 The most common investment in a self-directed IRA is real estate.
 Real estate IRA owners who are successful in these ventures reap the benefits of healthy and steady returns on their investments.
-In America, much of this income is gained through rentals, rehab-and-flipping properties, or buying at a low cost and selling later for a higher profit when demand is high.
+In America, much of this income comes from rentals, rehab-and-flipping properties, or buying at a low cost and selling later for a higher profit when demand is high.
 But, foreign real estate investments in an IRA present unique opportunities, too.

 When you use foreign real estate as investments in a self-directed IRA, you add diversity in your portfolio with tangible assets that enjoy tax-sheltered gains.
-If you use a traditional IRA, you’re not taxed on investment income until you begin taking distributions in retirement.
+If you use a traditional IRA, income from investments is not taxed until you take distributions in retirement.
 With a Roth IRA, you’ll enjoy tax-free distributions in retirement.
 Either way, foreign property has the potential to add great value to your retirement savings plan if you invest wisely and make sure to follow rules for IRAs and regulations for investing in foreign countries.

 How Do Foreign Real Estate Investments in an IRA Work?